 - SystemFolder - C:\Windows\SysWOW64\

-The correct approach is to select the Mixed 32/64-bit matching the platform option in the Install Parameters page.
+Choosing the Mixed 32/64-bit matching the platform option in the Install Parameters section is the right way.
 This way, the package runs as a 32-bit package on 32-bit systems and as a 64-bit package on x64 systems.

 If the same source of the file is specified, the file will not be added twice, it will be added once so the package size will not increase.